Modernization of the data platform: What does it mean?

 Some organizations lack proper documentation for their business rules and incremental changes made in the legacy code.
-Without the documentation, extracting the business rules from legacy code is risky that some of the business rules will be missing.
+Without the documentation, extracting the business rules from legacy code is risky and some of the business rules will be missing.

-Also lack the tools, strategies, and methodologies necessary for a successful data platform modernization project can be a major challenge for any organization.
+Also lack of the tools, strategies, and methodologies necessary for a successful data platform modernization project can be a major challenge for any organization.
 Most data platform modernization projects may fail due to a lack of standard methodologies, frameworks, templates, and guidelines.

 Enterprises need an appropriate questionnaire and templates to arrive at the best decisions for data modernization.
-They must choose an appropriate data modernization tools and replacement database(s) along with the skills for data conversion and data migration.
+They must choose appropriate data modernization tools and replacement database(s) along with the skills for data conversion and data migration.

 2. Cloud costs incurred with data modernization

-An enterprise that is running on any version of the SQL server and wishes to migrate to the cloud, a few scenarios will change unlike on-premise when compared to the cloud.
+In an enterprise that is running on any version of the SQL server and wishes to migrate to the cloud, a few scenarios will change unlike on-premise when compared to the cloud.
 The key difference will be in the pricing structure.
-If on-premise enterprises will pay for the database as a package wherein the case of cloud, they need to pay based on usage of data space and time spent on the server.
+If on-premise enterprises will pay for the database as a package wherein the case of the cloud, they need to pay based on usage of data space and time spent on the server.
 Here, developers need to optimize the cloud space utilization by using minimum time to complete development on the cloud.

 3. Data security challenges

 Ensuring data security is one of the biggest challenges that businesses face.
-Data might be on Premise or Cloud; the data security comes first for any enterprise.
+Data might be on Premise or Cloud; data security comes first for any enterprise.
 Ranging from low risk to high risk, there will be many security challenges to be checked and fixed.
 The risk of cyber-attacks is high for cloud data platforms when compared to on-premise.
 New ransomware is being created every year targeting top businesses.
 According to the 2018 State of Cyber Resilience, If the software solution had been the same and around for years, the cyber attackers most likely had enough time to get familiar with the code and find vulnerabilities of the software.